wdevore/RISC-V-RV32I-MultiCycle/simulation/ranger_microcode/readme.md

 This state is a Microcode ROM bank with a counter that is set by the **Decode** state.

 ## Assembly

+### Notes:
+The instructions themselves need to have the offset specified in byte-address form, however, the memory addresses can be defined as byte-address using "$" or word-address using "@".

+If an instruction references an address that is defined in word-address form then it is converted to byte-address form even if it refers to a word-address.
+This is per the RISC-V ISA specs.

+### Compiling
 You need to run the assembler to produce a rams/code.ram file.

 ```cd /media/path/to/risc/RISC-V-RV32I-MultiCycle/tools/gen-instr/assembler```.